 The state of Texas recognizes community property in the Texas Family Code, and it is defined as any property that is acquired by either spouse during the marriage.
 This means any property that was acquired before the marriage is considered separate property.
 Disputes to separate property must be rebutted with “clear and convincing evidence” that the property is separate.
 Knowing what is separate or community property is important because the court can only divide community property.
 It is also important to know that any property acquired during the divorce proceeding is still considered community property.
 With that in mind, these are a few ways a party may entitle to monetary relief.

 A qualified domestic relations order (QDRO) is an order from the Court that splits a retirement plan or pension plan accrued by one spouse to a former spouse by recognizing their interests in that plan.
 This order awards a portion of the plan to an alternate payee (the spouse/former spouse).
 These portions are not always guaranteed to be an even 50/50 split.
-The federal law that governs all private sector pensions is the Employee Retirement Income Security Act aka ERISA, and all QDROs must be subject to this law.
+The federal law that governs all private-sector pensions is the Employee Retirement Income Security Act aka ERISA, and all QDROs must be subject to this law.
 Plans that are not covered under ERISA can include military retirement pay; State, Municipal, and Federal Retirement Plans; Individual Retirement Accounts (IRAs); and most deferred compensation plans.
 Knowing exactly how much you are entitled to be important as well.
 A recipient that is a former spouse is only entitled to their share of the plan that was accrued during the marriage.
 Any money acquired before then is still considered the plan participant’s separate property.

-The next financial relief a person can be entitled to be in the form of either spousal support, spousal maintenance, and alimony.
+The next financial relief a person can be entitled to be in the form of either spousal support, spousal maintenance, or alimony.
 All three are defined differently, and it is important to understand the difference between them.

 To begin temporary spousal support can be awarded to the other party during the divorce suit only.
 This income is meant to help support the dependent spouse during the divorce proceeding until there is a final resolution regarding finances.
 It is only meant to cover the necessities that include food, shelter, clothes, and medical care.
 This temporary spousal support can be considered during the division of community property, and the providing party may be entitled to reimbursement through the community estate.
 The party requesting temporary support must prove they can’t pay for the necessary living expenses, and that the other spouse has the resources to provide the support.